DanielSchuette/cc_template/README.md

 Now, you should definitely change/update/remove the following files
 - this [README.md](./README.md) file
-- anything in `src/*` since that's the place to put code you're writing
+- everything in `src/*` since that's the place to put code you're writing
+- everything in `tests/*` since that's the place to put tests you're writing
 - `src/common.hh` should be updated (or even removed), according to your needs
 - compiler and linker flags in the main [`Makefile`](./Makefile)
 - some targets in the main [`Makefile`](./Makefile), see comments below